Angelica

 This is a clear statement from the book:

-The Healing Herbs – The Ultimate Guide to the Curative Power of Nature's Medicines” by – Michael Castleman; Medical Reviewer: Sheldon Saul Hendler, M.D., Ph.D.; Biochemist, Researcher, and Assistant Clinical Professor at the University of California San Diego; Copyright 1990; ISBN: 0-87857-934-6; Page 45 – 48
+The Healing – The Ultimate Guide to the Curative Power of Nature's Medicines” by – Michael Castleman; Medical Reviewer: Sheldon Saul Hendler, M.D., Ph.D.; Biochemist, Researcher, and Assistant Clinical Professor at the University of California San Diego; Copyright 1990; ISBN: 0-87857-934-6; Page 45 – 48

 Angelica reportedly gives relief from colds, flu, and bronchitis.
 It is sometimes used as a digestive aid or for arthritis relief.
 There are a variety of ways to prepare this herb, depending on your personal preference. #